Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## CRUD C: New - Action

-The form sitting in the new tamplate didn't really need anything from it's controller: it's not relying on the context of any one record since it's meant for creating a new one.
+The form sitting in the new template didn't really need anything from it's controller: it's not relying on the context of any one record since it's meant for creating a new one.
 How ever, we miss out on having default values for the form without creating a new, empty teacher object as an instance variable like this:

 	def new
 	  @teacher = Teacher.new